05sanjaykumar/05sanjaykumar/README.md

 - **Algorithms:** Data Structure and algorithms, DQN, Reinforcement Learning Basic, Physics from game dev experience.
 - **SaaS Essentials:** Paypal, Cashfree, auth systems, Analytics, usage tracking, webhooks, Web Scraping.
 - **Others** Complete SaaS architecture, custom solutions for problems.

-**Fun fact:** I can learn anything at that time and give  custom solution, I learn quickly and produce immediate value unlike being bound by any technology.
-I don't just give advice, I just show working results with implementation.
-I am never limited by any technology since I focus more on logic and working flow.
-I have other skills including game dev, etc. But yeah I haven't included and did have place to include and mostly forget my own skills that I have 😅.

 ## Services I am ready for